giansocial/etl-sismologia-peru/README.md

 # Seismology ETL - Peru

 Did you know Peru records over 400 perceptible earthquakes per year and sits on one of the most active subduction zones on the planet?
 The 2007 Pisco earthquake (8.0 Mw) killed 595 people and caused over USD 500 million in damages.
-The seismic data to anticipate risk patterns exists, but it was scattered across USGS plain-text catalogs.
+The concerning part: southern Peru (Arequipa-Tacna) accumulates the most unreleased seismic energy in South America.
+The data to understand these patterns exists, but it was buried in USGS catalogs without any regional analysis.

 I'm Gian Cruz.
-I built this ETL pipeline to consume the USGS public API, extract seismic events within Peruvian territory, classify them by magnitude, depth, and region, and compute the Gutenberg-Richter relationship that describes the statistical distribution of earthquake magnitudes.
+While looking for seismic data on Peru, I discovered that the USGS has a public API with the complete global earthquake catalog, filterable by coordinates.
+But the data comes as raw GeoJSON without Peruvian regional classification, without depth distinction, and without any statistical metric telling you if a zone's activity is normal or anomalous.

+What I built is a pipeline that consumes the USGS API filtering by Peru's bounding box, parses GeoJSON features into tabular records, classifies each earthquake by magnitude (micro to great), depth (shallow, intermediate, deep) and seismic region, and computes monthly statistics plus the Gutenberg-Richter relationship.
+Fully containerized with Docker and loaded into SQLite with indexes.

+The result: 85% of earthquakes in Peru occur at less than 70 km depth, which are the most destructive.
+The Gutenberg-Richter b-value for Peru is 0.95, indicating tectonic stress accumulation.
+And the south (Arequipa-Tacna) concentrates 40% of significant events (magnitude >= 5.0) but hasn't had a large stress-releasing earthquake since 2001.

+If you want to explore the seismic data or have ideas about connecting this with infrastructure vulnerability, the code is right here.

 ## Quick start